storj/docs/app/dcs/third-party-tools/kerberos-vault/page.md

 ### Summary

 The flexibility of Kerberos.io and its components like Kerberos Vault are what make it a versatile platform for video monitoring and analytics.
 From single-camera setups to advanced cloud-based enterprise installations, the Kerberos.io video technology is adaptable to any configuration.
-This adaptability includes the option to customize your choice for video storage with the platform, which is where Storj DCS makes an excellent choice.
+This adaptability includes the option to customize your choice for video storage with the platform, which is where Storj makes an excellent choice.

 In this tutorial, we demonstrated the steps to set up a Storj bucket and create access credentials for that bucket.
 We then showed how to update a Kerberos Vault installation to use Storj as a storage provider.
-Doing all of this allows Kerberos.io to leverage the distributed storage network provided by Storj DCS, taking advantage of all the benefits it provides.
+Doing all of this allows Kerberos.io to leverage the distributed storage network provided by Storj, taking advantage of all the benefits it provides.
 Your video monitoring and analytics solution is now enhanced with the power of decentralized media storage.